Roni-N/Roni_Nakash-Portfolio/index.md

 ************************************************************

 #### 2.2 Exploratory Data Analysis (EDA)
-In the next step, we will perform Exploratory Data Analysis (EDA) to perform preliminary investigations, discover patterns, identify anomalies, test hypotheses, and correct assumptions by examining summary statistics and graphs.
+In the part, we will perform Exploratory Data Analysis (EDA) to perform preliminary investigations, discover patterns, identify anomalies, test hypotheses, and correct assumptions by examining summary statistics and graphs.

 [![](https://img.shields.io/badge/GitHub-2.1%20Data%20integration%20code-blue?logo=Github)]()
 ------------------------------------------------------------
 ### Section 3: Data preparation
 #### 3.1 Feature Engineering:
-In this section, we will use multiple methods and techniques to convert (process & transform) raw data into features that better represent the underlying problem in a predictive model.
+In this section, we will use multiple methods and techniques to convert (process & transform) raw data into features that better represent the underlying problem in a predictive model.<br>
 **Topics covered:**
-- Missing Data Imputation
+- Missing Data Imputation.
-- Categorical Features Encoding
+- Categorical Features Encoding.
-- Transformations
+- Transformations.
-- Discretisations
+- Discretisations.
-- Outliers Handling
+- Outliers Handling.
-- Features Scaling
+- Features Scaling.
-- Engineering New Features
+- Engineering New Features.
-Pic 1 and link

 ************************************************************
 #### 3.2 Feature Selection: